leoncvlt/blinkist-scraper/README.md

   --audio               Download the audio blinks for each book --concat-audio        Concatenate the audio blinks into a single file and
                         tag it.
-Requires ffmpeg --keep-noncat         Keep the individual blink audio files, instead of deleting them (works with '--concat-audio' only --no-scrape           Don't scrape the website, only process existing json files in the dump folder --book BOOK           Scrapes this book only, takes the blinkist url for the
+Requires ffmpeg --embed-cover-art     Embed the Blink cover artwork into the concatenated audio file (works with '--concat-audio' only) --keep-noncat         Keep the individual blink audio files, instead of deleting them (works with '--concat-audio' only) --no-scrape           Don't scrape the website, only process existing json files in the dump folder --book BOOK           Scrapes this book only, takes the blinkist url for the